 Supporting personal devices

-Student-centric IT service delivery considers students’ interest as the first driver for starting a new initiative or making certain decisions.
-Examples of those initiatives that are driven by students’ need is a dedicated WIFI network that supports students’ personal devices, specifically the Internet of Things (IoT) devices, which may not be compatible with standard authentication mechanisms on university networks.
+Student-centric IT service delivery considers students’ interests as the first driver for starting a new initiative or making certain decisions.
+Examples of initiatives driven by students’ needs include a dedicated WIFI network that supports students’ personal devices, specifically the Internet of Things (IoT) devices, which may not be compatible with standard authentication mechanisms on university networks.
 A proactive IT department would anticipate the proliferation of those IoT devices and prepare a network configuration that allows students to register their devices with their own accounts with minimum complexity or service desk involvement.

 Self-Service model

-A self-service model for carrying out common student service requests would empower the students to get faster help by initiating the process at their own time and get the results in a timely fashion rather than waiting for a service desk technician to attend to their request, which likely needs to be triaged to another technition before it is fulfilled.
+A self-service model for carrying out common student service requests would empower the students to get faster help by initiating the process on their own time and getting the results in a timely fashion rather than waiting for a service desk technician to attend to their request, which likely needs to be triaged to another technician before it is fulfilled.
 A Self-service process also frees up the service desk staff to work on more complex troubleshooting issues.
-Tasks that can be automated under self-service workflows are processes like password change or recovery, registering WIFI devices to connect to the university’s network, sponsor a visitor to get a university user account, and submit academic forms online.
+Tasks that can be automated under self-service workflows are processes like password change or recovery, registering WIFI devices to connect to the university’s network, sponsoring a visitor to get a university user account and submitting academic forms online.

 Mobile-first